Understanding HPV: A Detailed & Comprehensive Guide

 1. Can men get HPV?

 Men are also at risk of getting an HPV infection through sexual contact.
-The infection can affect the anogenital area or the throat, in the form of genital warts, penile cancer, anal cancer, and oropharyngeal (throat) cancer.
+The infection can affect the genital area in the form of genital warts, and may also lead to anal cancer.

 2. Does HPV cause infertility or interfere with pregnancy?

-There is no link between HPV and infertility.
+Currently, there is no documented link between HPV and infertility.
 Nor has it been shown to cause any complications in pregnancy such as a miscarriage or premature labour.
 However, it is possible for a mother to transmit any potential infection to her baby during natural birth.

 3. Can I get tested for HPV?

-While you can get tested for high-risk types of HPV, there is no single comprehensive test for the infection.
+While women can get tested for high-risk types of HPV, there is no single comprehensive test for the infection.
 In some people, the virus may be "hibernating" at levels that are not detectable by testing, which makes identification difficult.
+Additionally, there is currently no approved HPV test for men.

 Disclaimer: HPV - Human Papillomavirus.
 This information is intended for awareness purposes only and should not be considered a substitute for professional medical advice.
 Please consult your doctor.